-Electronics will make a step into a new level and prepones creation of fully-featured systems of artificial intellect.
+Electronics will make a step into a new level and supports creation of fully-featured systems of artificial intellect.

-1) Engineers of VITIM are the first team in the world who made cathode-luminescent display based on the matrix of silicon micro-points in 1986.
+1) Engineers of VITIM are the first team in the world to make cathode-luminescent displays based on the matrix of silicon micro-points in 1986.
 Pixel pitch of the display prototype on silicon substrate, produced in 1988, was 6 microns that corresponded to the resolution of 4 233 ppi.
 A display of SVGA standard (800x600) was 4.8 x 3.8 mm in size, meaning the display for a current full-frame 4K standard (4096 x 3072 pixels) would be as little as 3 cm diagonally.

-3) In 1993 the prototype of FED-display, made under the VITIM technology with graphene cathodes were presented at International vacuum microelectronics conference (IVMC-93) in Newport, USA and generated lots of buzz among the professionals.
+3) In 1993 the prototype of FED-display, made under the VITIM technology with graphene cathodes, was presented at the International vacuum microelectronics conference (IVMC-93) in Newport, USA and generated lots of buzz amongst the professionals.

 4) The first field emission display is still operating in spite the fact it has recently celebrated its 25-th anniversary!

-Results of research, design and development works were adopted at several enterprises of electronic industry.
+Results of research, design and development works were adopted at several enterprises of the electronics industry.

 - Production technology of a flat indicator with field emission source of electrons;